A. Twelve disciples chosen and commissioned.

 a.
 Whoever confesses Me before men, him I will also confess before My Father who is in heaven: The disciple must confess Jesus publicly - before men.
 If we will not be public about our allegiance to Him, we cannot expect Him to be public about His allegiance to us.

 i.
 Everyone Jesus called He called publicly.
 There is really no such thing as a "secret" Christian, at least not in a permanent sense.
 This is a contradiction in terms - an oxymoron.

 ii.
-Each individual Christian life should supply enough evidence – evidence that can be seen by the world – that they are indeed Christians.
-It is to be feared than many modern Christians, if arrested for the crime of following Jesus and tried in a court, would have the charges dismissed for a lack of evidence.
+Each individual Christian life should supply enough evidence - evidence that can be seen by the world - that they are indeed Christians.
+It is to be feared that many modern Christians, if arrested for the crime of following Jesus and tried in a court, would have the charges dismissed for a lack of evidence.

 iii.
 "What Christ is to you on earth, that you will be to Christ in heaven.
 I shall repeat that truth.
 Whatever Jesus Christ is to you on earth, you will be to him in the day of judgment.
 If he be dear and precious to you, you will be precious and dear to him.
 If you thought everything of him, he will think everything of you."
 (Spurgeon)